MaxineAnnelPachecoRamirez/MaxineAnnelPachecoRamirez.github.io/README.md

 # Maxine Annel Pacheco-Ramírez
 # Personal Website

-This is my personal academic and professional website.
+This repository contains my personal academic and professional website.

 Built using Astro and Tailwind CSS, based on the AstroWind template (MIT License).